-Club Deportivo Lugo has always played second or even third fiddle when the footballing rations have been dealt out in Galicia.
+Club Deportivo Lugo has always seemed played second or even third fiddle when the footballing rations have been dealt out in Galicia.
 Deportivo La Coruña and Celta Vigo are the region’s big-wigs, and from time to time, SD Compostela and Pontevedra CF have muscled in on the act with appearances in the top flight.
 However, since 2012, whilst some of their neighbours have fallen on hard times, CD Lugo has quietly gone about its business in Spain’s second tier.

 CD Lugo is not the first team from the city to play at the national level, that honour goes to Sociedad Gimnástica Lucense who reached La Segunda for three seasons in the late 1940s.
 SG Lucense had a brief existence, having been formed in 1943 following the merger of Sociedad Gimnástica Rayo and Lugo Spórting.
 The Copa de Galicia was won a year later and good form in the Tercera saw the club reach the playoffs in 1944-45 & 46-47.
 La Segunda was expanded to two regional divisions for the 1949-50 season and SG Lucense had a decent debut season, finishing 11th out of 16.
 A fourteenth place finish followed in 50-51 before the wheels came off a year later when the club finished in last place.
 Financially crippled by the expense of competing across the breadth of northern Spain, the club folded in the summer of 1952.
 Home matches had been played at the Campo Los Miñones, which had been built in 1934 and was situated to the north of the city on the Avenida de La Coruña.